RICE vs ICE is one of the most common comparisons in product prioritization. Both frameworks share similar DNA but serve different purposes.

 The best framework is the one your team will actually use consistently.
 Start simple with ICE, and graduate to RICE when you have the data and need for it.

 Ready to put these frameworks into practice?
-Try ProductLift's prioritization feature to score, rank, and roadmap your features—whether you prefer RICE, ICE, or any other framework.
+Try RICE prioritization or ICE prioritization in ProductLift to score, rank, and roadmap your features.

 Join over 3,051 product managers and see how easy it is to build products people love.